Retiring from Private Practice or Going Inactive

 An active member who is considering retiring from active practice or considering changing to inactive status has to complete and forward to the Law Society Executive a cessation of practice plan.
+Upload the Cessation of Practice plan through Form Submissions on your member portal.
 That plan has to be sent to the Executive at least 14 days before the anticipated retirement date or date of commencing inactive status.

 Rule 62 specifies what needs to be in the cessation of practice plan.
 The key element is what is going to happen to your files and client documents, including wills titles and other valuables.
 Also, what is going to happen to any funds in your trust account.

 Once submitted, the plan may be approved by the Executive.
 The Executive may require you to address any concerns the Executive has with your plan.

 Following retirement or becoming an inactive member, you must also upload a written report to the Law Society Executive within 90 days of ceasing active practice, confirming that the actions set out in the cessation of practice plan have been followed, that trust monies have all been returned to clients, and (if applicable) that interest on trust accounts will be submitted to the NWT Law Foundation.

 An active member who is retiring from active practice may also want to change status from active to either inactive or resigned.
 Depending on your intentions, one category may be preferable to another.